Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 One of the trendiest breakfast items in Hawaii is an Acai Bowl.
 And the best (and prettiest) place to get one on the North Shore is Haleiwa Bowls.

-Each bowl comes in a compostable container and you can either eat there or take them with you to the beach.
+Each bowl comes in a compostable container and you can either eat there at the picnic tables or take them with you to the beach.

 4. Visit a Macadamia Nut Farm